 Further, on May 25, 2017, the European Union adopted a new Medical Device Regulation (MDR 2017/745) ("MDR").
-Although MDR was originally scheduled to become effective on May 26, 2020, due to the COVID-19 pandemic, on April 23, 2020, the European Union enacted legislation postponing the full MDR implementation by one year until May 26, 2021.
+Although the MDR was originally scheduled to become effective on May 26, 2020, due to the COVID-19 pandemic, on April 23, 2020, the European Union enacted legislation postponing the full MDR implementation by one year until May 26, 2021.
 Upon implementation, among other changes, MDR will place more stringent requirements on manufacturers and European Notified Bodies regarding product classifications, pre- and post-market clinical studies, and other regulatory requirements for product clearances and approvals.
 These changes could result in product reclassifications and the imposition of other regulatory requirements that could delay, impede, or prevent our ability to commercialize existing, improved, or new products in the EEA.
-In addition, we or our Notified Bodies (or both) might be unable to timely meet the requirements of
+In addition, we or our Notified Bodies (or both) might be unable to timely meet the requirements of MDR.
+If either of the foregoing were to occur, it could materially, adversely affect our revenues, financial condition, profitability, and cash flows.

-Adverse publicity associated with our products or processed tissues or our industry could lead to a decreased use of our products or tissues,
+Adverse publicity associated with our products or processed tissues or our industry could lead to a decreased use of our products or tissues, additional regulatory scrutiny, and/or product or tissue processing liability lawsuits.